George Wallace Kenner: The Kenner Prize and Awards at University of Liverpool

-George Kenner Prize and Lectureship was established in 1979 with a sum of £12,000 raised by subscription to commemorate the late Professor GW Kenner, Heath Harrison Professor of Organic Chemistry from 1957 to 1976 and Royal Society Professor from 1977 to 1978.
+The George Kenner Prize and Lectureship was established in 1979 with a sum of £12,000 raised by subscription to commemorate the late Professor GW Kenner, Heath Harrison Professor of Organic Chemistry from 1957 to 1976 and Royal Society Professor from 1977 to 1978.
 The duty of the Lectureship recipient is to deliver lectures on subjects related to the study of Organic Chemistry at the University.
-Several famous organic chemists were awarded this honour and these include Gilbert Stork, Ryoji Noyori, Steven V. Ley, Albert Eschenmoser, John George Adami, Duilio Arigoni, and Jean-Marie Lehn.
-The George W. Kenner Award for graduate students was established in 2006 to commemorate Kenner who spent almost 21 years in the Chemistry department at the University of Liverpool as the Heath Harrison Professor of Organic Chemistry.
+The first of these lectures was held on 28 October 1980.
+Lord Todd introduced the speaker, George Kenner's former research collaborator and lifelong friend Har Gobind Khorana, Nobel prizewinner and Professor at the Massachusetts Institute of Technology.
+Other famous organic chemists awarded the honour of the George Kenner Lectureship include Gilbert Stork, Ryoji Noyori, Steven V. Ley, Albert Eschenmoser, John George Adami, Duilio Arigoni, and Jean-Marie Lehn.
+The George W. Kenner Award for graduate students was established at the University of Liverpool in 2006 to commemorate Kenner.
 The award is annually given to the first-year PhD student in the organic section of the Department of Chemistry who is the best in both academic and research performance.